 Fajitas are a mix of cooked onions and peppers that give your food a delicious touch of sweetness.

-This sweetness comes from the lightly caramelized onions and peppers, which release sugars and give them a beautiful brown color.
+This sweetness comes from the lightly caramelized onions and peppers, which release sugars and give them a beautiful brown color and a slight crunch.

 What Kind of Onions Should You Cut for Fajitas?

-If you’re not a fan of onions, you can make fajitas with bell peppers and perhaps use a variety of colors.
-So a green and red bell pepper, even a third, like orange bell peppers, for a beautiful fajita rainbow.
+If you’re not a fan of onions, you can make fajitas with bell peppers and instead of onion use a variety of colors.
+Get creative and add green, red bell peppers, and even a third, like orange bell peppers, for a beautiful pepper rainbow.

 Why Does the Way You Cut Fajita Onions Matter?

-If the cut of the onion is either too thin or thick, it will affect your dish’s overall taste and texture.
+If the onion cut is too thin or thick, it will affect your dish’s overall taste and texture.

-Did you know that for perfect fajita onions, it’s best to prepare them using radial cuts?
-It might sound a bit technical, but trust me, it makes all the difference.
-The technical name for the amount doesn’t matter, and it’s simple.
+The best cut for perfect fajita onions is a radial cut.
+It might sound a bit technical, but it makes all the difference.

 Why Is The Radial Cut The Best For Fajitas?